Harold I. Feldman, MD, MSCE

 George S. Pepper Professor of Public Health and Preventive Medicine

 Dr. Feldman’s academic leadership focuses on new thinking and novel approaches to understanding health and disease.
-He chairs the Department of Biostatistics, Epidemiology and Informatics, one of the few academic departments in the U.S. that bring together three disciplines of population science.
-He also directs the Center for Clinical Epidemiology and Biostatistics, where experts from all across the Perelman School of Medicine gather to investigate a broad array of population-science questions related to clinical medicine.
+He chairs the Department of Biostatistics, Epidemiology and Informatics, one of the few academic departments in the U.S. that bring together three disciplines of population-health science.
+He also directs the Center for Clinical Epidemiology and Biostatistics, where experts from all across the Perelman School of Medicine gather to investigate a broad array of population-health-science questions related to clinical medicine.

-Dr. Feldman is the editor-in-chief of the American Journal of Kidney Diseases and the president of the American College of Epidemiology.
+Dr. Feldman is the editor-in-chief of the American Journal of Kidney Diseases and the past president of the American College of Epidemiology.
 His published scholarship—more than 200 research publications—has appeared in many leading biomedical journals.
 His work has also been recognized through membership in the American Society of Clinical Investigation, the Association of American Physicians, and the American Epidemiological Society.

 He completed a residency in internal medicine at the University of California, Los Angeles, and a fellowship in nephrology at the University of Pennsylvania.